dcompute/styleguides/haml/README.md

 ## <a name='content-for-blocks'>Content For Blocks</a>

-  - Place `content_for` blocks at the head of a file or parent block.
+  - Place `content_for` blocks at the top of a view file or parent block.

   - Always put `:javascript`, `:coffeescript`, or `:css` blocks in an appropriate `content_for` block.
 Eg- `- content_for :head` for CSS or `- content_for :footer`